-In this post, I would like to bring you an important safety tips.
+In this post, I would like to bring you important safety tips.
 Hydrostatic pressure test safety.
-This topic is very important because you -as an owner of a project- might not be focus on it.
+This topic is very important because you -as an owner of a project- might not be focused on it.
 Your contractor will handle it for you.

-Hydrostatic pressure test is a common non-destructive test methods used for testing piping and pressure vessel after its construction.
-This method is often preferable by owner because of product consideration.
+The hydrostatic pressure test is a common non-destructive test method used for testing piping and pressure vessel after its construction.
+This method is often preferable by the owner because of product consideration.

 What Are Hydrostatic Pressure Test Hazards?

-However, in frame of safety, hydrostatic pressure test contains a potential hazard.
+However, in the frame of safety, the hydrostatic pressure test contains a potential hazard.
 It can cause injury and fatality as well as property damage if it is not handled properly.

-As what has happened to an employee at Energy Product Tubular Division in US.
-At that incident, the employee died after being struck by plug during hydrostatic test of a pipeline at 1,000 psi.
+What has happened to an employee at Energy Product Tubular Division in the US.
+At that incident, the employee died after being struck by a plug during a hydrostatic test of a pipeline at 1,000 psi.
 You can read the accident report by OSHA here.

 Hydrostatic pressure test uses water in high pressure.
-The applied pressure is 1.5 times design pressure.
+The applied pressure is 1.5 times the design pressure.

 If the design pressure is 10 bar.

-So, the applied pressure for hydrostatic test will be 15 bar!
+So, the applied pressure for the hydrostatic test will be 15 bar!

-Under such high pressure circumstance, a potential energy inside a pipeline or equipment is ready to damage anything besides it.
+Under such high-pressure circumstances, potential energy inside a pipeline or equipment is ready to damage anything besides it.